 There’s only one purpose of a review request email: to get a review.
 Don’t try to include special offers, make customers sign up for your newsletter, or get them to read your blog.
 Too many different call to actions will decrease the likelihood of getting a customer review.

 That’s why you’ll find a dedicated review request email editor inside of Loox.
-Focusing 100% on getting a review and optimized for a high review submission rate.
+Loox's default review request email focuses 100% on getting a review and is optimized for a high review submission rate.

 3. Match Your Brand’s Voice And Tone

 The key to making an effective review request is using the right words.
 These words have to match your brand identity.
-If you use strong wording, use the same wording in your review request emails.
-And if you have a soft and nice tone, continue with that tone.
+If you use strong wording on your store, use the same wording in your review request emails.

 Look at the following example.
-This brand is selling sustainable totem bags and talks very friendly to its customers.
+This brand sells sustainable totem bags and speaks in a very friendly to its customers.

 The voice and design match their brand.
 Customers feel welcome and are therefore more likely to leave a review.